Safeguarding

 - Mental Illness: “A health condition characterized by alterations in individuals’ feeling, thinking, and behaving, leading to significant distress and impaired functioning in their personal and professional activities.
 It pertains to all diagnosable mental health disorders such as depression, anxiety disorders, schizophrenia, eating disorders, and substance use disorders.”
 Learn more.

-What is the UCCMS & Abuse-Free Sport?
+What is the UCCMS & the Canadian Safe Sport Program (CSSP)?

 - The Universal Code of Conduct to Prevent and Address Maltreatment in Sport (UCCMS) is a policy which was created to support the creation of quality, inclusive, accessible, welcoming and safe sport experiences, and propel the work towards creating sport environments that are free from maltreatment and ensure all sport participants are treated with dignity and respect.
 The UCCMS outlines prohibited behaviours for those working in a sport environment in an effort to prevent maltreatment.